coder/code-server/docs/CONTRIBUTING.md

 sudo apt-get install build-essential g++ libx11-dev libxkbfile-dev libsecret-1-dev python-is-python3
 ```

-These are required by VS Code.
+These are required by Code.
 See [their Wiki](https://github.com/microsoft/vscode/wiki/How-to-Contribute#prerequisites) for more information.

 ## Creating pull requests